 a standard way of finding which patterns could be used to

-detect cell-aware faults.
+detect the cell-aware-type faults of interest.
 We did this in a very similar manner to

 the example in Section III.
 To automate the process, we used

 a standard stuck-at ATPG tool (Mentor Graphics Tessent) to